Our small, but mighty, team...

 Stephanie initially studied Counselling, Human Services & Correctional Services (NSCC) before receiving a numerous number of diplomas and certificates with ivy league universities such as Stanford, Harvard and University of Michigan all in the Mental Health field.
 Stephanie also went on to study logotherapy and became a certified life coach within the last 2 years.
 Stephanie is consistently upgrading her education and values continuous learning.

 Stephanie has been featured in numerous business magazines and newspaper articles for her work.
-Most recently, Stephanie was featured as one of the top 30 Female Entrepreneurs globally for Disruptors Magazine, and as the cover story of Success Pitchers Magazine for top 10 female entrepreneurs.
+Most recently, Stephanie was featured as one of the top 30 Female Entrepreneurs globally for Disruptors Magazine, and as the cover story of Success Pitchers Magazine for Top 10 Female Entrepreneurs.
+She was also featured in CIO Women's Magazine and Forbes New York.

 When Stephanie isn't working, you can find her on her ATV, at the beach with her dogs, enjoying new foods or travelling.
 Stephanie is a miniatures enthusiast and enjoys building doll houses during the winter.